-The outsole of the Stinson 3 ATR is wider than a traditional running shoe which gives it a very stable base
+The Stinson 3 ATR's outsole is wider than a traditional running shoe which gives it a very stable base

 .
-The sticky EVA rubber compound and 4 mm ATR lugs gives the shoe excellent traction on a variety of surfaces.
-The full ground contact construction provides a smooth heel-to-toe transition which also helps with traction on everything from wet roads to moderate trails.
-Longitudinal flex grooves in the outsole allow the foot to move freely and also provide added stability.
+The sticky EVA rubber compound and 4 mm ATR lugs give the shoe excellent traction on a variety of surfaces.
+The outsole also provides a smooth heel-to-toe transition which also helps with traction on everything from wet roads to moderate trails.

-The full-length, compression-molded EVA rubber of the Stinson 3 ATR midsole offers impressive cushioning, stability, and increased impact protection needed for long runs.
+The full-length EVA rubber of the Stinson 3 ATR midsole offers impressive cushioning, stability, and increased impact protection.
 Runners reported that the midsole felt “squishy”, but not to the point where they could not control the movement of their foot.
-The late-stage, meta-rocker geometry technology was engineered to provide a more stable forefoot base and support.
+The late-stage meta-rocker geometry technology supports the forefoot and makes a more stable base.
 Unlike the Hoka Clifton model

-which uses an early stage meta-rocker technology, the Stinson’s rockered portion is more forward in the shoe which can be felt in the later stage of the running gait.
-Runners described a subtle rolling feeling in the Stinson 3 and said it was much less pronounced compared to other Hoka models they have owned.
+which uses a technology which is an early stage meta-rocker, the Stinson’s rockered portion is more forward in the shoe which can be felt in the final phase of the running gait.
+Runners described a subtle rolling feeling in the Stinson 3 and said it was much less pronounced when compared with other Hoka models they have owned.
 They were also pleasantly surprised by the flexibility of the shoe despite the thick outsole.

-Despite its heavy appearance, the men’s Stinson 3 ATR weighs 12.0 ounces (size 9) and the women’s version comes in at 10.2 ounces (size 7) making it a fairly lightweight all-terrain shoe.
+Despite its heavy appearance, the men’s Stinson 3 ATR weighs 12.0 ounces (size 9) and the women’s version comes in at 10.2 ounces (size 7).
+It is a fairly lightweight all-terrain shoe.
 What reduces the weight of the shoe is the EVA foam used in the outsole and midsole.
 This shoe is designed for comfort, not speed, but can be used for races that cover varied terrain.

 The extreme cushioning of the midsole makes the Stinson 3 ATR a very comfortable running shoe.
-The upper also does a great job of hugging the foot in a stable, sock-like manner.
-The upper was designed to enhance the fit in the midfoot area by wrapping around the foot for a comfortable fit.
+The upper also does a great job of hugging the foot in a stable, sock-like manner, especially in the area of the midfoot.
 The improved heel cup and ankle padding, as well as no seams on the inside of the upper, add to the comfort of the shoe.
-The padded tongue was found to be comfortable for some, but added to the tightness of the shoe for others.
+The padded tongue was found to be comfortable for some but added to the tightness of the shoe for others.
 This Hoka One One shoe, like others in the highly-cushioned line, was said to alleviate some foot and knee pain for chronically injured runners.
 Runners prone to plantar fasciitis

 praised the shoe for allowing them to run again.
 Some flat-footed runners said the arch support was too high and created blisters while others said it was fine.
 The shoe got high praise for its comfort on longer runs and recovery runs.

-The Stinson 3 ATR is available in seven different color options with "Hoka" in small letters on the forefoot of the shoe.
+The Stinson 3 ATR is available in seven different color options with "Hoka" in small letters on the shoe's forefoot.
 A colored stripe through the center of the bulky midsole breaks up the size of the midsole and creates an illusion that the midsole is smaller than it is.
-Flat pin-striped laces are colored to match the color scheme of the shoe.
+The flat pin-striped laces are matching to the color scheme of the shoe.

-The 28 mm thick EVA foam midsole of the Stinson 3 ATR cushions the foot with every step while also absorbing a significant amount of impact from contact with the ground.
+The EVA foam midsole of the Stinson 3 ATR does a great job absorbing a significant amount of impact.
 The high stack height also helps minimize blows to the sides of the foot.
 Although it is trail shoe

 , there is no rock plate.
-The full-width toe bumper helps protect the runner’s toes to some extent, but is not designed for rocky trails.
-The plastic overlays on the upper do a fairly good job of protecting the thin mesh upper from damage.
+The full-width toe bumper helps protect the runner’s toes to some extent but is not designed for rocky trails.
+The plastic overlays also provide some protection.

-The midsole of the shoe features Hoka One One calls their “active foot frame” technology.
-This design allows the foot to sink into the midsole rather than ride on top of it.
+The midsole of the shoe features Hoka One One's Active Foot Frame Technology which allows the foot to sink into the midsole rather than ride on top of it.
 The result is an increase in responsiveness and energy.
-This technology also makes the shoe very adaptable to a wide range of running styles and foot shapes.
+This technology works with a variety of different runners, with different running styles and foot shapes.

 Runners with a need of arch support or mild stability will probably find the Stinson 3 ATR to their liking.
-Although listed as a neutral shoe, the midsole and outsole material offers some moderate pronation control.
-The upper is very flexible, but provides a secure, sock-like fit around the foot.
-The late-stage meta-rocker technology is engineered to provide a more stable forefoot base which adds to the overall support.
+Although listed as a neutral shoe, the midsole and outsole material offer some moderate pronation control.
+Albeit flexible, the upper provides a secure, sock-like fit of the foot.
+The late-stage meta-rocker technology was designed to provide a more stable base, especially in the forefoot area, which adds to the overall support.
 Lugs on the bottom of the shoe ensure a safe ride.
 Security and a plush fit of the heel are provided by the heel construction which is form-fitting and prevents slipping.

 The Stinson 3 ATR is not a very flexible shoe due to the massive midfoot construction.
 The midfoot cushioning lacks flexibility, however it works wonders for the stability of the shoe.
-What ensures a better flexibility is the early-stage, meta-rocker geometry helps make up for some of the inflexibility be ensuring an efficient toe-off which allows for a natural rolling motion of the foot.
+What ensures a better flexibility is the early-stage, meta-rocker geometry.
+The geometry is there to provide an efficient toe-off and a natural rolling motion of the foot.
 Longitudinal flex grooves in the outsole allow the foot to move freely and help eliminate some of the stiffness of the midsole.

 • Highly cushioned midsole